The Buick Regal is pitched as a premium offering in the mid-size class, so it's bundled with plenty of standard equipment.

 Turbo Regals get all of this equipment as standard and add a heated steering wheel (except on the GS), and offer the adjustable Interactive Drive Control System as an option, along with 19-inch wheels.
 On top of this, the Regal GS has standard adjustable suspension and its own 19-inch wheels; 20-inch wheels and summer tires are an option, as is a sunroof.

-Buick's new navigation system, an option on the Regal, eliminates our biggest complaint with last year's model.
-The old knob-driven controls are still there, but the display is now a touchscreen, which makes entry of destinations much easier.
+A new navigation system is optional this year, which addresses one of our biggest issues from last year's car.
+The knob-driven controls are still here, but a better touchscreen makes tasks like inputting a destination much easier this time.
 And it now interfaces with IntelliLink, meaning that you don't have to choose one or the other.
 (There's also turn-by-turn navigation offered through OnStar and its subscription service.)

 Go all in on a Regal GS and the base $27,000 price balloons to nearly $40,000.
 That puts the Regal in line with others like the Acura TSX, Volvo S60, and Lincoln MKZ, but far from some luxury competitors that can easily run past $50,000 in top trims.